-The U.S. Department of Health and Human Services (HHS) is committed to making its Web sites accessible to the widest possible audience, including individuals with disabilities.
+HHS is committed to making its websites accessible to the widest possible audience, including individuals with disabilities.
 In keeping with its mission, HHS complies by implementing the regulations of Section 508 of the Rehabilitation Act and the HHS Secretary's Section 508 Implementation Policy.

 For Alternate Access to Web Information

-At this time, all HHS information should be accessible via screen readers and other accessibility tools with the exception of some pre-2001 information.
-This information may not be available in accessible formats.
+With one exception, all HHS information is accessible via screen readers and other accessibility tools.
+Some information prior to 2001 may not be available in accessible formats.

-- If you need to convert PDF documents, Adobe® offers conversion tools at its Accessibly Resource Center.
+- If you need to convert PDF documents, Adobe® offers conversion tools in its Accessibly Resource Center.

 Synopsis of Section 508 Accessibility Requirements

-Section 508 requires Federal agencies to ensure that individuals with disabilities who are members of the public or Federal employees have access to and use of electronic and information technology (EIT) that is comparable to that provided to individuals without disabilities, unless an undue burden would be imposed on the agency.
+Section 508 requires federal agencies to make all electronic and information technology (EIT) accessible to individuals with disabilities unless it would create undue burden on the agency.
 The requirements of Section 508 apply to an agency's procurement of EIT, as well as the agency's development, maintenance, or use of EIT.

-It should be noted, however, that Federal agencies have additional responsibilities under Section 501 and Section 504 of the Rehabilitation Act.
-These Sections require that agencies provide reasonable accommodation to employees with disabilities and provide program access to members of the public with disabilities and take other actions necessary to prevent discrimination on the basis of disability in their programs.
+It should be noted, however, that federal agencies have additional responsibilities under Section 501 and Section 504 of the Rehabilitation Act.
+These Sections require that agencies:

 To Learn More